rithvikkumar3/seo-analyzer/README.md

 # 🧠 SEO Analyzer Web App

-This is a simple and effective SEO Analyzer built with the MERN stack.
+This is a simple and effective SEO Analyzer built with the Express.js , Node.js and React.js .
 It allows users to input a block of text and receive keyword and topic analysis using the TextRazor NLP API.

 ## ✨ Features